Worship Schedule

 At Ascension Lutheran Church, we gather every Sunday for the Divine Service: a time of Word and Sacrament; a time of community and fellowship; a time of confession and absolution.

-Divine Services include several important components:
+Divine Service includes several important components:

-• Around the Word: readings from the Bible, a particular hymn of the day, the sermon, and a creed
+• ...Around the Word... includes readings from the Bible, a creed, a hymn of the day, and the sermon.

 How Do We Worship?